avionmission/blog/_posts/2024-03-06-mistral-vs-gpt3.md

 <img src="\blog\images\2024\cost-comparisons-between-openai-mistral-claude-and-gemini.webp?raw=true">

-So the most expensive one of these LLM APIs is GPT-4 with a cost of $10 for every 1 million "Tokens" and the cheapest one is Mistral tiny with $0.15/1M "tokens".
+Based on this table, the most expensive one of these LLM APIs is GPT-4 with a cost of $10 for every 1 million "Tokens" and the cheapest one is Mistral tiny with $0.15/1M "tokens".
 What does that mean?

 ### Tokens